badboy/mdbook-toc/README.md

 [mdbook]: https://github.com/rust-lang-nursery/mdBook

-It turns this:
+It turns this marker:

 ```md
 <!-- toc -->
 ```

-into a Table of Contents based on all top- and second-level headings of the chapter.
+into a Table of Contents based on headings of the chapter following the marker.

 ## Installation